 Having been named to accept service of process for Faculty Associates, Inc., at the place designated in the foregoing Amended and Restated Articles of Incorporation, I hereby agree to act in such capacity and agree to comply with the provisions of the applicable law relative to keeping open an office for such purpose.

-Julie Thompson Registered Agent
+Jean M. Sweitzer Registered Agent